IBM-EPBL/IBM-Project-27159-1660048023/Assignments/Assignment1/Vigneshwaran M (Team Leader)/README.md

 ## Deployment

-Download and Run Our Project source code, by clicking Code icon in our Respository which will popup and show Zip file , git clone and Much more.
+Download and Run Our Project source code, by clicking Code icon in our Repository which will popup and show Zip file , git clone and Much more.
 Then you can deploy that source code in Visual studio (or) copy the below commands and run it in Terminal or Cmd.

 ```